aws-samples/bedrock-based-remediations-of-aws-securityhub-control-findings/README.md

     - If `CFN_EXEC_ROLE_NAME` is provided, the solution will be deployed as a CloudFormation StackSet to the specified WORKLOAD_ACCOUNTS.
     - If `CFN_EXEC_ROLE_NAME` is not provided, the solution will be deployed only to the current account.

+      > **IMPORTANT**: The following steps are required for GitHub integration.
+If you choose to use a different source control provider, you may do so, but you will need to edit the committer class accordingly.
+This is crucial for the proper functioning of the solution with your chosen source control system.

+      **GitHub Setup**
+         1. Create a GitHub personal access token with repo and admin:repo_hook permissions.
+         2. Store the token in AWS Secrets Manager with the name 'github-token'.
+         3. Update the `cdk.json` file with your GitHub information:
+               - Set "GITHUB_OWNER" to your GitHub username
+               - Set "GITHUB_REPO" to your repository name
+               - Set "GITHUB_BRANCH" to the branch you want to use (default is 'main')

    - Synthesize CDK app.
 Run the following command to synthesize the CDK app and generate the CloudFormation template: `cdk synth`
    - Deploy CDK app.
 Finally, deploy the solution to your AWS environment using the following command: `cdk deploy --all`.
-This command will deploy all the necessary resources, including the Remediation Generator Lambda function, the CodeCommit repository, the CodePipeline, and other required components.
+This command will deploy all the necessary resources, including the Remediation Generator Lambda function, the CodePipeline, and other required components.

 ### File Details

 The `app.py` file is the main entry point for the CDK application.
-It defines the CDK stack and its resources, such as Lambda functions, CodeCommit repositories, CodePipelines, and more.
+It defines the CDK stack and its resources, such as Lambda functions, CodePipelines, and more.

 1. **Imports**: The file starts by importing the necessary modules and classes from the AWS CDK and other libraries.

 2. **Stack Definition**: The `AwsBedRockLangchainPythonCdkStack` class extends the `Stack` class from the AWS CDK.
 It contains the definitions for all the resources that will be deployed.

-3. **Parameters**: The `AwsBedRockLangchainPythonCdkStack` class constructor accepts several parameters, such as the AWS region, the Amazon Bedrock knowledge base ID, and the CodeCommit repository branch.
+3. **Parameters**: The `AwsBedRockLangchainPythonCdkStack` class constructor accepts several parameters, such as the AWS region, the Amazon Bedrock knowledge base ID, and the git repository repository branch.

 4. **Resource Definitions**:
-   - **CodeCommit Repository**: A CodeCommit repository is created to store the Systems Manager automation documents.
    - **Remediation Generator Lambda Function**: A Lambda function is created to generate the Systems Manager automation documents based on the input from the Amazon Bedrock agent.
    - **Other Resources**: Depending on the specific requirements, additional resources like S3 buckets, SNS topics, and IAM roles may be defined.

 5. **Resource Dependencies**: The stack defines dependencies between resources to ensure the correct order of deployment.

-6. **Outputs**: The stack may define outputs to display relevant information after deployment, such as the CodeCommit repository URL or the Remediation Generator Lambda function ARN.
+6. **Outputs**: The stack may define outputs to display relevant information after deployment, such as the Remediation Generator Lambda function ARN.

 The `index.py` file contains the code for the Remediation Generator Lambda function.
 This function is responsible for generating the Systems Manager automation documents based on the input from the Amazon Bedrock agent.